 Music: Ingrid Michaelson

-Ingrid Michaelson is a New York-based indie pop singer-songwriter.
+Ingrid Ellen Michaelson (born December 8, 1979) is a New York City-based indie pop singer-songwriter.
 Since 2002, she has independently released several albums, originally publishing them independently before signing with Original Signal Recordings and Mom+Pop Music.
 Although not often directly in the public eye, she maintains an extremely loyal fanbase.She has collaborated with Sara Bareilles and is currently married to Greg Laswell.

 - Slow the Rain (2005)

 - Be OK (2008)

 - Everybody (2009)

 - Adorkable: Defied.
 In her words, "Ah, adorkable.
 The word that makes me want to claw my eyes out."

 - Album Title Drop: Human Again comes from a line from the song "Palm of Your Hand" and Girls and Boys from "Breakable".

 - "Everybody" and "Be OK" are also Title Tracks.

 - Breakup Song: "So Long", "The Chain", "Black and Blue", "Starting Now", "Oh What a Day", "Without You", "All Love" and "Time Machine".